gmberton/VPR-datasets-downloader/README.md

 Note that for many datasets some of these values are empty, and however the only required values are UTM coordinates (obtained from latitude and longitude).

+The reason for using the character "@" as a separator, is that commonly used characters such as dash "-" or underscore "\_" might be used in the fields, for example in the _pano\_id_ field.

 The directory tree that is generated is as follows:
 ```
 .